Destruction of Army Group Center: Gameplay

 DAGC uses the rules introduced in 1971's Kursk: Operation Zitadelle that use an alternating "I Go, You Go" system of turns.
-However, new asymmetrical supply rules are used: each German unit must trace an unobstructed path to a to a rail line that has an unobstructed path to the western edge of the map.
+However, new asymmetrical supply rules are used: each German unit must trace an unobstructed path to a rail line that has an unobstructed path to the western edge of the map.
 The Soviet units must trace an unobstructed path to one of three Supply Terminals that must have an unobstructed path to a rail line that has a path to the eastern edge of the map.

 Victory conditions

 Victory is solely based on the number of enemy units destroyed, not on any geographical gains.

 Publication history

 In 1971–72, SPI published a series of five divisional World War II land combat games that used essentially the same game system: France '40 (1971), Kursk: Operation Zitadelle (1971), Turning Point: The Battle of Stalingrad (1972), The Moscow Campaign (1972), and Breakout & Pursuit (1972).
 Destruction of Army Group Center, designed by Jim Dunnigan, with graphic design by Redmond A. Simonsen, was the sixth game in this series.
 It was published as a pull-out game in Strategy & Tactics #36 in 1973, and was published as a boxed set later the same year.

 DAGC was not a top seller for SPI nor particularly popular.
 In a 1977 poll carried out by SPI to determine the most popular wargames on the market in North America, DAGC placed a dismal 159th out of 202 games.

 After the demise of SPI, Decision Games acquired the rights to the game.
 Ty Bomba revised the rules, and a second edition with cover art by Larry Hoffman was published in 2009 as a pullout game in World at War #6.